7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week07_modeling_sequences_with_RNNs/README.md

 ### 7c-04 - A recurrent net for binary addition
 ### 7c-05 - The connectivity of the network
 ### 7c-06 - What the network learns
+* RNNs can emulate finite state automaton, but they are more powerful than FSAs
+  * with N hidden neurons, it has $$ 2^N $$ binary activity vectors
+  * it still has only $$ N^2 $$ weights
+  * when the imput stream has two things going on at once, this "is important"
+  * A finite state automaton "needs to square its number of states"
+  * An RNN "needs to double it's number of units"

 ## 7d - Why it is difficult to train an RNN